CleasbyCode/jdvrif/README.md

 When ***posting*** file-embedded images on Reddit, always the select the "***Images & Video***" box.

 When **saving** file-embedded images from **Reddit**, click the image in the post to expand it, then save it.
-You should see the filename with a *.jpg* extension in the address bar of your browser.
+You should see the filename with a *.jpeg* extension in the address bar of your browser.

 When ***saving*** file-embedded images from Twitter, always ***click the image first to fully expand it***, before saving.